How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations: Derived Instability thresholds

 In order to extract parametric limits, we use \texttt{PLUMAGE} to scan over a broad parameter space where the ODI is expected.
 We cover core proton and isotropic $\alpha$-particle plasmas spanning $\beta_{\parallel,p} \in [10^{-3}, 10^{-1}]$, $T_{\perp,p}/T_{\parallel,p} \in [1, 30]$, $n_\alpha/n_p \in [0, 0.075]$, and $\Delta v_{\alpha}/v_A \in [0, 1.3]$.

 ODI thresholds show a remarkably linear trend in logarithmic $\beta_{\parallel,p} - \Delta v_\alpha / v_A$ space.
 We are therefore able to perform accurate linear fits as shown on Fig. \ref{fig:beta_vva_threshold} of the main article.
 Every fit performed in such a way is valid for a single relative density of $\alpha$-particles $n_\alpha/n_p$.
-Plotting these results with respect to $n_\alpha/n_p$, it is visible that the fitted slopes and cutoffs themselves exhibit linear trend (Fig. \ref{fig:na_fit}).
+Plotting these results with respect to $n_\alpha/n_p$, it is visible that the fitted slopes and cutoffs themselves exhibit linear trends (Fig. \ref{fig:na_fit}).
 This result provides a simple numerical approximation for the ODI threshold in $\Delta v_\alpha/v_A$ for various growth rates as a function of $\beta_{\parallel,p}$ and $n_\alpha/n_p$.
 Although occasional outliers are present, the linear trends are consistent throughout a very large phase space, spanning over the relative densities and growth rates relevant for solar wind conditions.

-Every linear fit in $\beta_{\parallel,p} - \Delta v_\alpha / v_A$ space for given $n_\alpha / n_p$ provides a slope and a cutoff, both of which are single data points as shown on Fig. \ref{fig:na_fit}.
+Every linear fit in $\beta_{\parallel,p} - \Delta v_\alpha / v_A$ space for given $n_\alpha / n_p$ provides a slope and an intercept, both of which are single data points as shown on Fig. \ref{fig:na_fit}.
 Then, another linear fit can be made for all the available relative $\alpha$-particle densities, allowing for an analytical expression in the form

 that gives the ODI threshold for a given growth rate $\gamma / \Omega_p$.
 We summarize all the results of these fits in Table \ref{tab:thresholds_alpha}.